Let’s have a look what we have discovered about workplace happiness so far.

 Which means, that different people related topics, like Workplace Happiness, for instance, are getting more and more important.

 Successful are those employers who put their employees first.
-Successful are those employers that are working on creating great employee experience and creating such workplaces where employees actually want to not just need to be.
+Successful are those employers that are working on creating a great employee experience and creating such workplaces where employees actually want to not just need to be.

 Most of the organizations today are still made of people, so therefore successful are those ones that focus on recruitment and selection of right people.